-• How can one possibly compute $m^e \mod n$ for 1024 bit numbers. $m^e$ , before taking the remainder, is a number that is roughly $2^{1024}$ bits long.
+This is a number that is roughly 2^{1034} bits long!
 No computer has enough memory to store that number, and no computer is fast enough to compute it.

 To answer these questions will require the study of clever algorithms for primality testing, fast exponentiation, and modular inverse computation.
-It will also require some theory of $Z_n$ , the integers modulo n, and some properties of numbers n that are the product of two primes.
+It will also require some theory of Z_n , the integers modulo n, and some properties of numbers n that are the product of two primes.
 In particular, the security of RSA is based on the premise that the factoring problem on large integers is infeasible, that is, given n that is known to be the the product of two primes p and q, to find p and q.

-37 Computation with Big Integers
+39 Computation with Big Integers

 The security of RSA depends on n, p, q being sufficiently large.
 What is sufficiently large?
-That's hard to say, but p and q are typically chosen to be roughly 512 bits long when written in binary, in which case n is about 1024 bits long.
-Already this presents a major computational problem since the arithmetic built into typical computers can handle only 32 bit integers (or 64 bit integers for the most advanced technology).
+That's hard to say, but n is typically chosen to be at leasat 1024 bits long, or for better security, 2048 bits long.
+The primes p and q whose product is n are generally chosen be almost equally long, which means they will each be about half as long as n.
+Such big numbers present a major computational problem since the arithmetic built into typical computers can handle only 32-bit or 64-bit integers.
 This means that all arithmetic on large integers must be performed by software routines.

-The straightforward algorithms for addition and multiplication that you learned in grade school have time complexities O(N) and $O(N^2)$ , respectively, where N is the length (in bits) of the integers involved.
+The straightforward algorithms for addition and multiplication that you learned in grade school have time complexities O(N) and $O(N^2)$, respectively, where N is the length (in bits) of the integers involved.
 Asymptotically faster multiplication algorithms are known, but they involve large constant factor overheads, so it's not clear whether they are practical for numbers of the size we are talking about.
 What is clear is that a lot of cleverness is possible in the careful implementation of even the $O(N^2)$ multiplication algorithms, and a good implementation can be many times faster in practice than a poor one.
-They are also not particularly easy to implement correctly since there are many special cases that must be handled correctly.
+They are also not particularly easy to get right since there are many special cases that must be handled correctly.

 Most people choose to use big number libraries written by others rather than write their own code.
-Three such libraries that you can use in this course are ln3 (the third in a succession of Large Number packages by René Peralta), gmp (Gnu Multiprecision Package), and big number routines in the openssl crypto library.
-Ln3 provides a nice C++ user interface but has some limitations on the size numbers that it can handle.
-I have made it available on the Zoo in /c/cs467/ln3.
-Documentation is in /c/cs467/ln3/doc.
+Two such libraries that you can use in this course are gmp (Gnu Multiprecision Package), and the big number routines in the openssl crypto library.
 Gmp provides a large number of highly-optimized function calls for use with C and C++.
 It is preinstalled on all of the Zoo nodes and supported by the open source community.
 Type info gmp at a shell for documentation.
 Openssl is an open source implementation of the Secure Socket Layer protocol and is widely used.
 The protocol uses cryptography, and openssl uses its own big number routines which are contained in its crypo library.
 Type man crypto for general information about the library, and man bn for the specifics of the big number routines.